gvelim/CSX0003RUST/csx3/src/graph_path_minimum_cost.md

 The `Tracker` structure simplifies managing the [node processing state](graph_search_process_state.md) of the graph, and we will use as part of our implementation.

+Both `Tracker` and `BinaryHeap` structures are part the Graph processing State structure `PSState` which in turn, implements the [BFSearch abstraction](graph_path_bfs_abstract.md)

-As a result, the algorithm can now be realised through the following code
+As a result, the algorithm can now be realised by the following implementation
 ```rust,no_run,noplayground
 {{#include ../../src/graphs/path_search.rs:graphs_search_path_min_cost}}
 ```